 Volunteering is a vital part of efforts to conserve and enhance the natural and cultural heritage of the Garnock Connections landscape.
 From nature reserves to historic buildings, the importance of volunteers cannot be underestimated.
-For many people however there remains significant barriers to volunteering, whether it is difficulty in travelling or simply being unable to find the right opportunity, there are many who want to volunteer are unable to do so.
+For many people however, there remains significant barriers to volunteering, whether it is difficulty in travelling or simply being unable to find the right opportunity.

-This project aims to tackle this through providing links between existing volunteer groups and communities in different parts of the landscape.
-We will deliver a series of volunteering events over the next few years, enabling people to find out about what opportunities are available in the landscape, and will actively host volunteer activities with different groups where people can come along and try different types of volunteering.
+This project aims to tackle this issue by providing links between existing volunteer groups and communities throughout the landscape.
+We are delivering a series of volunteering events, enabling people to find out about what opportunities are available in the landscape, and are actively hosting volunteer activities with different groups where people can come along and try something new.

-We will also create a digital volunteering hub on our website, and a dedicated Facebook page, helping volunteers to connect with different groups, and each other, within the landscape.
+We have also created a digital volunteering hub on our website, and a dedicated Facebook page, helping volunteers to connect with different groups, and each other, within the landscape.
 This will help overcome some of the barriers to volunteering that exist in the Garnock Connections area.
-We are currently working with volunteer groups from across the landscape to finalise the content of this hub to ensure that it delivers real benefits for those groups and volunteers.
+If you are involved in a volunteer group in the area and would like to be included, get in touch with Gemma, our Volunteer Engagement Assistant

 This project is also funded through the Green Infrastructure Community Engagement Fund.